Hydroperoxide: Naturally occurring hydroperoxides

 Many hydroperoxides are derived from fatty acids, steroids, and terpenes.
 The biosynthesis of these species is affected extensively by enzymes.

 Illustrative biosynthetic transformation involving a hydroperoxide.
 Here cis-3-hexenal is generated by conversion of linolenic acid to the hydroperoxide by the action of a lipoxygenase followed by the lyase-induced formation of the hemiacetal.

+In the remote troposphere, hydrogen peroxide (H₂O₂) and methyl hydroperoxide (CH₃OOH) are among the most abundant hydroperoxides and act as reservoirs for HOx (OH + HO₂), buffering radical concentrations and tracing oxidation chemistry.
+Formation in the remote troposphere is dominated by peroxy-radical chemistry: